 The Centre for Advanced Studies in Biomedical Innovation Law (CeBIL) is an international research centre exploring legal challenges and rapid developments in biomedical innovation in Denmark and around the globe.
-Based at the University of Copenhagen’s Faculty of Law, the Centre unites some of the world’s leading research institutions in interdisciplinary collaboration, including Harvard Law School, Harvard Medical School/MIT and the Universities of Cambridge and Michigan.
+Based at the University of Copenhagen’s Faculty of Law and directed by Professor Timo Minssen, the Centre unites some of the world’s leading research institutions in interdisciplinary collaboration, including Harvard Law School, Harvard Medical School/MIT and the Universities of Cambridge and Michigan.
 It also engages a broad variety of stakeholders from industry, government and civil society.
 The overall aim and ambition of CeBIL is to contribute to the translation of ground-breaking biomedical research into safe, effective, affordable and accessible therapies by analysing the most significant legal challenges to pharmaceutical innovation and public health from a cross-disciplinary perspective.

 Antibiotic Resistance and Innovation: